foundriesio/docs/source/getting-started/flash-device/index.rst

-3. After completing the previous step, the device is registered and should be visible by navigating to the web interface at https://app.foundries.io/factories/, clicking your **Factory card** and selecting the **Devices** tab.
+3. After completing the previous step, the device is registered and should be visible by navigating to the web interface at https://app.foundries.io/factories/, clicking your **Factory** and selecting the **Devices** tab.

    Or by using :ref:`ref-fioctl`::